One of the most frequent questions we get at Scott’s Cheap Flights is some variation of, “when will there be a good deal to…?”

 While forecasting cheap flight deals isn’t an exact science, our flight team can use their deep knowledge of new and existing airline routes and historical pricing trends (including data on the great cheap flights we saw in 2018), to make some predictions about the best places to travel on cheap flights in 2019.

 The places below aren’t the absolute cheapest places to go (and of course, we expect to see deals to tons of other spots, too), but we predict they will be cheaper places to fly this year.
-So, as you’re dreaming of where to go in 2019, be on the lookout for hot deals to these 19 destinations.
+So, put on your favorite travel playlist and get ready to start dreaming of where to go in 2019.

 We think we’ll see cheap flights to Iceland from all over the US and Canada (and in fact, just a week into 2019, we already have).

 Icelandair is subsidized by the Icelandic government, which creates very low prices that other airlines try to undercut.
 That competition means good fares for flyers.
-In addition, the budget airline WOW is based out of Reykjavik, and though it’s been facing some financial trouble and has cut some routes, its rock-bottom fares still create incentive for other airlines to slash prices, especially outside of Iceland’s peak summer travel period.
+In addition, the budget airline WOW, which ceased operations in March 2019, was based out of Reykjavik, and its rock-bottom fares helped create incentive for other airlines to slash prices, especially outside of Iceland’s peak summer travel period.

 These are some of the cheap flights to Iceland we saw in 2018: